nvolenec-uno/CYBR8420-18FA-TeamPUVW/Code Analysis.md

 Bypassing these algorithms could potentially lead to privilege escalation by obtaining</br>
 elevated privileges.</br>

-## Authentication Assurance Case - Code Review
+## Authentication Assurance Case - Manual Code Review

 The following bugs were identified by CodeSonar in code related to Authentication: